Best Travel Wallets 2026: 5 Picks for Every Budget

 2

-Zero Grid RFID Passport Wallet in black ripstop nylon
+Zero Grid RFID Passport Holder & Travel Wallet

 Best Budget

 The Zero Grid doesn’t look like much.
 The ripstop nylon exterior is functional rather than fashionable, and the overall aesthetic leans utilitarian.
-But at roughly $23 with 8,600+ reviews and a 4.6-star rating, it’s the most battle-tested travel wallet on Amazon by a wide margin.
+But it’s the most battle-tested travel wallet on Amazon by a wide margin, with one of the deepest owner bases in the category.

 The layout is practical.
 Passport pockets on both sides mean you can store two passports or use one side for documents and the other for boarding passes.
 The exterior pocket is accessible without unzipping the wallet, which is useful for cards you need repeatedly (transit pass, hotel key).
 The included pen is basic but works for customs forms.
 A SIM card pocket handles the specific need of international travelers who swap to local carriers.

 The YKK zipper closure keeps everything secure.
-For travelers who want solid organization and RFID blocking without spending more than $25, the Zero Grid covers the core needs.
+For travelers who want solid organization and RFID blocking at a budget price, the Zero Grid covers the core needs.
 It won’t win style points, and the nylon will show wear within a year or two of heavy use, but functionally it punches above its price.

 Strengths

-• YKK zipper closure, RFID blocking, pen, and SIM slot for under $25
+• YKK zipper closure, RFID blocking, pen, and SIM slot at a budget price

 • Exterior quick-access pocket for cards you use repeatedly